esteedqueen/js30/README.md

 This repo contains my work following the [Javascript 30](https://javascript30.com/) course by Wes Bos.

-An exercise in complete variety of mini tasks/projects in pure vanilla Javascript.
+An exercise in complete variety of mini tasks/projects in pure vanilla Javascript ES6.

 My goal is to spend spending 30mins - 1hr each day for the next 30 days.